Head & Neck Surgical Oncology Fellowship

 Drs.
 Jonathan Irish & Kevin Higgins

 Drs.
-Dale Brown, John de Almeida, Douglas Chepeha, Danny Enepekides, Jeremy Freeman, David Goldstein, Ralph Gilbert, Patrick Gullane, Kevin Higgins and Jonathan Irish.
+Dale Brown, John de Almeida, Danny Enepekides, David Goldstein, Ralph Gilbert, Patrick Gullane, Christopher Yao, Kevin Higgins and Jonathan Irish.

 - To acquire clinical and technical skills in managing patients with head and neck neoplasms.